m-rzb/screen-recorder-for-steamdeck/README.md

 You should add now the Recapture.desktop file as Non-Steam Game.
 Recapture records the screen only in Game Mode!

-You can delete the 'Install_Recapture_CLI_Wrapper.desktop` file now.
+You can delete the "Install_Recapture_CLI_Wrapper.desktop" file now.

 Note: Executing Recapture.desktop in Desktop Mode will not record the screen.
 Recording will fail, even though you will find a new video file in ~/Videos/recapture.